mkocansey/quickiedox-mds/markdown-attributes.md

 ## As In-line

 Defining classes, IDs and styles inline means they apply to inline elements and not block level elements as explained earlier above.
-Let’s take the example below.
+Let's take the example below.

  ```markdown
 This is a paragraph with this `word`{.text-red-400} as red for emphasis.
 ```

-The above will result in the following HTML after parsing
+The above will result in the following HTML after parsing.

 ```html
 <p>